NewAlexandria/learning-economies/presentation-slides.md

 ---

-## Slide 3: What Are "Learning Economies"?
+# What Are "Learning Economies"?

 **A Framework for Understanding Learning Speed and Quality**